Camera-based 3D Semantic Scene Completion with Sparse Guidance Network: Method

-By learning features with hybrid guidance, we obtain discriminative voxel features with rich semantic context and spatial geometry cues.
-Then we design the multi-scale semantic diffusion (MSSD) module to propagate the semantic information from seed features to the whole scene based on the geometry and spatial occupancy cues.
-The MSSD module contains three anisotropic convolution layers \cite{li2020anisotropic} and the ASPP module, which is lightweight while well capturing multi-scale features for instances with different sizes.
-Afterward, we use the head consisting of a linear layer and softmax layer to predict the final semantic scene prediction $\hat{\textbf{Y}} \in \mathbb{R}^{C_{class} \times X \times Y \times Z}$ from the diffused voxel features.
+By learning features with hybrid guidance and voxel aggregation, we obtain discriminative voxel features $\textbf{F}_f^{3D}$ with the rich semantic context in the seed features $\textbf{F}_{s}^{3D}$ and spatial geometry cues from previous 3D features $\textbf{F}_{n}^{3D}$, and occupancy-aware features $\textbf{F}_{o}^{3D}$.
+Then we design the multi-scale semantic propagation (MSSP) module to propagate the semantic information from seed features to the whole scene.
+The MSSP module contains three anisotropic convolutional layers \cite{li2020anisotropic} and the ASPP \cite{chen2017deeplab} module consisting of three 3D convolutions with the kernel size of $3\times3\times3$ and dilation of 1, 2, and 4.
+This module is lightweight and can well capture multi-scale features of instances of different sizes through convolutional kernels with different receptive fields.
+Afterward, we use the head consisting of a linear layer and softmax layer to predict the final semantic scene prediction $\hat{\textbf{Y}} \in \mathbb{R}^{C_{class} \times X \times Y \times Z}$ from the propagated voxel features.

-Following MonoScene \cite{cao2022monoscene}, we adopt the Scene-Class Affinity Loss on both semantic and geometry results of $\hat{\textbf{Y}}$ to optimize the class-wise derivable precision, recall, and specificity metrics simultaneously.
-The overall loss function for the final prediction is formulated by:
+Following MonoScene \cite{cao2022monoscene}, we adopt the Scene-Class Affinity Loss to force the network to account for voxels within the same category as well as voxels across different categories.
+The Affinity Loss optimizes the class-wise derivable precision, recall, and specificity metrics simultaneously, where precision and recall evaluate the performance of voxels within the same class, while specificity assesses the performance of dissimilar voxels.
+Specifically, similar to \cite{cao2022monoscene, yao2023ndc}, we apply scene-class affinity loss on both semantic and geometry results of the prediction $\hat{\textbf{Y}}$.
+We integrate and optimize scene- and class-wise semantics $\mathcal{L}_{scal}^{sem}$, geometry $\mathcal{L}_{scal}^{geo}$, and cross-entropy loss $\mathcal{L}_{ce}$.
+The overall loss function is formulated by: